zetavg/chromium-website/docs/CONTRIBUTING.md

     $ export PATH=/path/to/depot_tools:$PATH
     ```

-2. Check out the repo:
+2. Check out the repo and its dependencies:

     ```bash
     $ git clone https://chromium.googlesource.com/website
-    ```

-3. `cd` into the checkout and download any dependencies:

-    ```bash
     $ cd website
     $ gclient sync
     ```

-    Note that there is a //.gclient file checked in, so you don't need to
-    run `gclient config` or have a .gclient file in a directory above the
-    website.

-4.  *Optional*: Refresh the content from Classic Sites via the public GData
-    APIs.
+    or

     ```bash
-    ./scripts/export.py
+    $ fetch website
     ```

-    This downloads all of the HTML pages and converts them to Markdown,
-    and also fetches any associated assets (images, attachments, etc.).

-    `export` caches the metadata and HTML from Sites locally in the
-    `//export/feeds` directory (but not images or other assets).
-This is useful
-    when you need to iterate on the HTML->Markdown conversion or other changes
-    where the raw data isn't likely to be needed.
-To force the script to
-    explicitly re-fetch things, use the `--force` flag.
+3. Make your changes!
+Check out [AUTHORING.md](AUTHORING.md) for guidelines.

-5.  *Optional*: Build all of the static pages up-front to check for errors.
+4. Build all of the static pages up-front to check for errors.
     The content will be built into `//build` by default.

     ```bash